-- The finalized short documentary will then be screened during the following year’s Democracy Week, in September 2019, on multiple platforms.
+- The finalized short documentary will then be screened during the Democracy Week, in September 2019.

-Students will have until June 21, 2019 to submit their proposal.
-Winners will be announced by August 1st.
+Students will have until June 21, 2019 to submit their documentary.
+The winner will be announced by August 1st.

-The final short documentaries must be 6 to 20 minutes in length.
+The final short documentaries must be between 6 and 20 minutes in length.

 Here is a list of general themes that would be considered for this contest, though this list is not exhaustive and only indicative of general areas of interest: